 Due to social distancing guidelines, workshops will be videotaped and shared on our YouTube channel until we are safely able to meet in person.

-- Friday, April 24: Planting Day.
-View the videos made by our farmer Dani as she removes the winter cover, conditions and fertilizes the soil, and sows seeds and plants seedlings.
+- Friday, April 23: Planting Day.
+Learn how to wake up the garden for the season with Dani, our farmer from Green City Growers.
+We'll remove the winter cover, condition and fertilize the soil, and sow seeds and plant seedlings.

-For more information about the SPL's Food For Thought urban gardening initiative, contact Meg at email@example.com.
+For more information about the SPL's urban gardening programs, contact Meg at email@example.com.

 This workshop series is made possible with funding by the Friends of the Somerville Public Library.